SnowyMouse/invader/README.md

 - [Can invader-build create Xbox maps?]
 - [The HEK says my bitmap tag is "too large" when opening.]
 - [How close to completion is Invader?]
-- [Should I use invader-bitmap or tool.exe?]
-- [Should I use invader-build or tool.exe?]
+- [Should I use invader-build for my map right now?]

 ### What operating systems are supported?
 Invader does not support any one operating system, but Invader is developed on